 Looking at the website of The Randwerk Cooperative, the team mentions the likes of Zdzisław Beksiński and Hans Rudolf Giger as inspiration for the stylized world of The Abriss.
 “The dystopian, nightmarish surrealism of artists like them and Wayne Barlowe influenced the art style of the environments a lot”, says Knop.
 “We did not want our environments to represent something natural like a forest or mountains or something.
 We wanted them to be more abstract and stylized.
 We went for a mysterious atmosphere.
 Now people have their own thoughts about what this world is, what happened there and what everything is.
 It makes everything more interesting this way.”

 Knop and his team members Till Freitag and Friedrich Beyer are still students at HTW Berlin.
 Their studio The Randwerk Cooperative is an integrated part of the studies as its a part of an incubation program.
 Knop: “We have our own room there, workstations, access to a full sound studio, camera equipment and much more.
 It helps us a lot!
 Most important part is that we have a lot of people that make games around us.
 They always give us feedback and ideas.
 Our professors also support the idea of a cooperative studio.
 Both Friedrich and Till will probably write their Masters Thesis about the process of making ABRISS.”

-Abriss – Build to Destroy is out on Steam Early Access, GOG and Itch.
+Abriss – Build to Destroy is out on Steam, GOG and Itch.
 Knop: “We’re also working on an Epic Games Store release.
-The game will be in Early Access for about a year and we will have some smaller updates until then.
+The game was in Early Access for about a year and we have released some smaller updates during that time.
 We would love to bring ABRISS to the console or at least the steam deck.
 But it’s quite hard to make a controller control scheme in a game like this, so we’ll see.”